-Irish law also provides for short-term patents which have a ten-year duration.
+Irish law also provides for short-term patents, which have a ten-year duration.
 The test of inventiveness for a short-term patent is lower than for a full-term patent.
-Short-term patents may be converted to a full-term patent where they meet the requirements for a full-term patent.
+Short-term patents may be converted to full-term patents where they meet the requirements for a full-term patent.

 Applications for Irish patents are filed at the Intellectual Property Office of Ireland (IPOI).
-The specification forming part of the application must include the title of the invention, the description of the invention and the claim or claims and drawings, if any, referred to in the description.
+The specification forming part of the application must include the title of the invention, description of the invention and claim or claims and drawings, if any, referred to in the description.